rohiitb/rohiitb.github.io/_pages/about.md

 <div class="experience-block">
 Hello there!
 I am a Robotics Software engineer at Terran Robotics, Bloomington, Indiana.
 I graduated from University of Pennsylvania majoring in Robotics.
-I have had the opportunity to be a part of multiple projects affiliated to [GRASP](https://www.grasp.upenn.edu/) robotics lab at UPenn.
+I have had the opportunity to be a part of multiple projects affiliated to <a href="https://www.grasp.upenn.edu/">GRASP</a> robotics lab at UPenn.
 My projects have exposed me to various topics related to motion-planning, perception, computer vision and controls.
 In my leisure time, I like to go on hikes and play soccer.
 I am also a big motorsports racing fan.
 </div>